petergridge/Irrigation-V5/readme_new.md

 ## Upgrading
 - Once installed the program will reconfigure itself.
 - The frequency options will default to a single value '1', reconfigure the program to add additional options.
 - The previous version supported input types for sensors, these have been limited to sensor, or binary_sensor types.
 Where the existing configuration does not comply the entry will be removed and a notification raised.
-Samples of tranlating input types to sensors can be found in the [test helpers yaml file](https://github.com/petergridge/Irrigation-V5/blob/main/testhelpers.yaml).
+Samples of translating input types to sensors can be found in the [test helpers yaml file](https://github.com/petergridge/Irrigation-V5/blob/main/testhelpers.yaml).
 - the custom card will be upgraded, edit the card to select the zones to display.
 CTRL-Click to select multiple zones.

 ## Note: